Kristjan Knigge

 Fábio Guerreiro

 Fábio was our 2nd AC.
 Besides diligently marking the clapperboard he spent a lot of time running back and forth fetching batteries!
-There being no electricity at many of our locations, this often involved quite a bit of traveling!
+There being no electricity at many of our locations, this often involved quite a bit of travelling!

 João Calvário

-Besides acting in the movie, João was the Art Director Creative, talented, dedicated, peaceful, inspiring, gentle… João.
+Besides acting in the movie, João was the Art Director.
+Creative, talented, dedicated, peaceful, inspiring, gentle… João.
 And he’s an excellent cook, often treating us to wonderful dinners back at Oxalá after a hard days shooting!

 António and Carlos Antunes